-g.
+- g.
 Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated June 5, 2020 (Giles to Zhang), DPIE stated their normal requirements for a project like this, including new sidewalks along the road frontages, private roads to be 22 feet in width, and conformance with the Prince George's County Department of Public Works and Transportation's utility policy, SWM facilities, and drainage system specifications and standards.
 The site layout and impervious area is consistent with Site Development Concept Plan 2715-2020, which is currently under review.
-DPIE also requires a 100-year floodplain delineation and soil investigation report, among other requirements, which will be enforced through later review processes.
+DPIE also requires a 100-year floodplain delineation and soil investigation report, among other requirements, which will be enforced through later review processes. - i.

-- i.
 Prince George's County Police Department-In a memorandum dated May 28, 2020 (Contic to Zhang), the Police Department did not have comments on the subject application. - j.
 Prince George's County Health Department-In a memorandum dated June 17, 2020 (Adepoju to Zhang), the Health Department provided several comments on this proposal.
 Those comments have been transmitted to the applicant who is aware of the health-related requirements.
 Comments on creating a high-quality pedestrian environment have been reflected in the conditions requiring the applicant to create an active street frontage along MD 725 at the time of DSP.
 Other comments, such as an increase of impervious surface, fine particulate air pollution, and noise related to traffic, will be further evaluated at the time of PPS and DSP, when detailed information on the site will be available. - k.
-Maryland State Highway Administration (SHA)-At the time of the writing of this technical staff report, SHA did not offer separate comments on the subject application. - l.
-Town of Upper Marlboro-At the time of the writing of this technical staff report, the Town of Upper Marlboro did not offer comments on the subject application. - 11.
+Maryland State Highway Administration (SHA)-, SHA did not offer separate comments on the subject application. - 1.
+Town of Upper Marlboro-The Town of Upper Marlboro did not offer comments on the subject application. - 11.
 As required by Section 27-276(b)(1) of the Zoning Ordinance, if approved with the conditions below, the CSP represents a reasonable alternative for satisfying the site design guidelines without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use. - 12.
 Section 27-276(b)(4), for approval of a CSP, requires that the regulated environmental features on-site have been preserved and/or restored in a natural state, to the fullest extent possible, in accordance with the requirements of Section 24-130(b)(5) of the Subdivision Regulations.
-According to the review by the Environmental Planning Section (Schneider to Zhang, June 22, 2020), no impacts are proposed with this application.
+The Planning Board finds no impacts are proposed with this application.
 The regulated environmental features on the subject property have been preserved to the fullest extent possible, based on the limits of disturbance shown on the TCP1-011-2020.